Fundamental Research Analyst banner

 • Strong analytical and problem-solving skills.

-• Excellent financial modeling and valuation skills.
+• Excellent financial modeling abilities.

-• In-depth knowledge of accounting principles and financial statements.
+• In-depth knowledge of accounting principles.

 • Effective communication and presentation skills.